mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 Http4s provides `WebSocketBuilder2` for WebSocket creation, above, we pass this as an argument in the `service()` function.
 The `wsb.build()` method takes two arguments, `receive` of type `Pipe[F, WebSocketFrame, Unit]`, and send of type `Stream[F, WebSocketFrame]`.

-The `receive` `Pipe`, receives a `Stream` of Websocket frames from the client and transforms that to a `Stream` of `Unit` while `send` is a `Stream` WebSocket Frames that's pushed to the client.
+The `receive` `Pipe`, receives a `Stream` of WebSocket frames from the client and transforms that to a `Stream` of `Unit` while `send` is a `Stream` WebSocket Frames that's pushed to the client.

-To act like a chat application we'll need to send the Websocket frames that are received back to the client.
+To act like a chat application we'll need to send the WebSocket frames that are received back to the client.
 For this to work, we use a `Queue` from Cats Effect:

 ```scala
 ...